santiagoBea04/world_bank_data_analysis/README.md

 from this projet i learned how to use pandas to read files and analyse data fully.

-alongsid this i learned new commands like merge to bring datasets together.
+alongside this i learned new commands like merge to bring datasets together.

 i laso leatned to rename and skip columns alognside the idmax and min functions